Using Lodash in Unqork

 =LODASH

-Tells Unqork that you're using a Lodash-type function.
+Tells Unqork you're using a Lodash-type function.

 "method"